 Paddy’s Market & The Powerhouse Museum

 Paddy’s Market is THE place to go if you want to pick up cheap Sydney souvenirs!
 It’s crazy, huge and quite overwhelming but it’s a great place to hide from the rain.
 At the far back of the market is a fruit, vegetable and fish market and if you go back out on to the street and then go ABOVE the market, there is a large shopping centre with ‘proper’ shops, restaurants and an arcade complete with bumper cars and laser tag!

 We spent HOURS inside the Powerhouse Museum which is located just down the street from Paddy’s Market.
-At $15 for adult admission, we thought the price was a bargain considering how long we spent inside.
+We paid $15 for adult admission, we thought the price was a bargain considering how long we spent inside, but even better, as it’s currently FREE.
 It’s a museum all about applied arts and sciences.
 The hands on science experiment area was fun, kids will love The Wiggles exhibit (read as…’I loved The Wiggles exhibit’…), the interactive digital ‘Lab’ was cool, the ‘Interface: people, machine, design’ exhibit was interesting…all about things like the evolution of computers, iPods etc. Other exhibitions include space, steam, transport, Locomotive No. 1 (New South Wales’ very first steam train) and EgoLogic: climate change to name a few.
 Some exhibitions do have an additional fee but we just stuck to the ones included with the main entrance fee.

 Rain or no rain, you can’t miss out on The Rocks area of Sydney, this is where the Sydney Harbour Bridge Climb is located but it’s a really nice area with cobbled streets and little buildings, it was the first European settlement in Australia!